SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-01-Setup/README.md

 Click on _Services_ in the left panel and type _full-stack_ in the search field.
 ![Locate Web IDE Full Stack service](images/Setup1b_SearchWebIDE_FullStack.jpg)

-2. Launch Web IDE Full-Stack by clicking on the tile for  _SAP Web IDE Full-Stack_, followed by clicking on the link for _Go to Service_.
+2. Launch Web IDE by clicking on the tile for  _SAP Web IDE Full-Stack_, followed by clicking on the link for _Go to Service_.

 ![Go to Service](images/setup3_so_to_service.JPG)